+This post is dedicated to those of you that are new to makeup and don't know where to start!
 I love teaching makeup novices how to apply makeup.
-They have no bad habits that I need to break and really enjoy watching them blossom into a makeup master in no time at all.
+They have no bad habits that I need to break, and really enjoy watching them blossom into a makeup master in no time at all.
 The original idea behind makeup was to help bring out our best features and making the best of one’s appearance is something that I still believe in today.
 We shouldn’t fight with what we have, but instead enhance and celebrate our look.
-When I was a child I was lucky enough to be able to watch and learn from my mother and grandmother on how to apply makeup.
-I quickly caught the makeup bug that I have today.
-I was fascinated by the power of makeup and how easy it was for a decent lipstick to not only boost my appearance but also my morale and attitude, something that I see on a daily basis when working with clients.
-I grew my skills while attending makeup school in Vancouver, and then I watched and learnt from industry legends such as Laura Mercier to refine my skills.
+When I speak to makeup newbies, they all have the same question: where do I start?

 Makeup can easily be removed with a cleanser.
 Mistakes are made and that is ok!

 Makeup is the best thing that has been invented for enhancing women’s beauty (though Spanx are a close second!).

 Trust your instincts.
 Look to others for inspiration but no one knows your style and face as well as you do.

 And if you are looking for inspiration that always feel free to walk into a cosmetic hall and look at all the people working behind the counters.
 When you see someone’s style you like, ask them about it.
 It’s flattering and the lucky individual will be more than willing to teach you how to apply it all.

 Here is a few things and tips to get you started writing in order of application.
 If you are wanting to learn more register for my online makeup course The Essential Guide to Makeup where you will receive a lot more information plus online support!